Procyclotosaurus: History and classification

 Procyclotosaurus stantonensis was first classified as a species of Capitosaurus and was placed in the family Capitosauridae (now known as Mastodonsauridae).
 It was later reassigned as a species of Cyclotosaurus, another mastodonsaurid genus.
 In 1958, paleontologist D.M.S.
 Watson placed the species in its own genus, Procyclotosaurus, distinguishing it from both Capitosaurus and Cyclotosaurus on the basis of its deep skull.
 Watson also found the short suture between the exoccipital and pterygoid bones to be characteristic of the genus.
 He also noted that Procyclotosaurus has a crista obliqua, or oblique ridge, on the pterygoid bone at the back of the skull.
 This ridge is a primitive feature among temnospondyls that is not seen in more derived mastodonsaurids.

-The holotype of Procyclotosaurus, R 3174, is thought to be a young adult.
+The holotype of Procyclotosaurus, NHMUK PV R 3174, is thought to be a young adult.
 The sutures between the bones of the skull are clearly visible and have not fully closed.
 The skull is pitted and some of the pits have elongated into troughs, a sign of age.
 However, these troughs are not as prominent as they would be in an older individual.
 Paleontologist Roberta L. Paton considered the deep skull and close-set eyes of Procyclotosaurus to be indicative of a young Cyclotosaurus individual rather than a distinct genus.
 Therefore, in 1974, Paton reassigned Procyclotosaurus stantonensis to Cyclotosaurus.
-Paton also considered C. stantonensis to be synonymous with the species C. leptognathus, named by English paleontologist Richard Owen, and referred R 3174 to C. leptognathus.
+Paton also considered C. stantonensis to be synonymous with the species C. leptognathus, named by English paleontologist Richard Owen, and referred NHMUK PV R 3174 to C. leptognathus.